Mohamed-Abo-Ismail/Mohamed-Abo-Ismail/README.md

 <h2>About Me</h2>

-Hi, I'm Mohamed — a Computer Science graduate and passionate Flutter developer with a strong focus on building clean, efficient, and user-friendly mobile applications.
-I'm also a skilled WordPress developer and UI/UX designer, with experience crafting intuitive and visually appealing web interfaces, and I have solid experience working with automation tools to streamline development workflows and boost productivity.
-Always open to collaboration and new opportunities to learn, grow, and build impactful digital experiences.
+Hi, I'm Mohamed, a Computer Science Graduate and a passionate Flutter developer.
+I specialize in building clean, efficient, and user-friendly mobile applications with a strong focus on UI/UX design, ensuring intuitive and visually appealing interfaces.

+I completed a remote internship at Code Alpha as a Flutter developer, where I gained valuable experience working on real-world projects, collaborating with teams, and enhancing my development skills.
+I also completed a Route Diploma, during which I built eCommerce and movie app, learning Flutter fundamentals, API integration, and best practices for app architecture.

+I am also a content creator, sharing tutorials and guidance as a Flutter instructor to help others learn mobile development effectively.

+Beyond development, I volunteered at GDSC as a Game Developer, contributing to student projects and honing my collaborative and problem-solving skills.
+I am always eager to take on new challenges, learn, and create impactful digital experiences.
 <br>

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b> My Skills</b>